 Two foam pads: The lightest and least expensive combo for general winter backpacking and camping.
 May not be the most comfortable for some people.
 A bit bulkier than the other solutions.

 One inflatable pad with a high R value: There are now quite a few pads with high R values.
 One pad does provide less bulk to carry and sometimes weight.
-Can sometimes be an expensive option.
+May at times be an expensive option.
 One good idea is to bring a very thin and light foam pad for to help protect the expensive (and warm!) pad.

 For more information on backcountry winter activities, check out this article aimed for day use and this companion article meant for winter backpacking.